SydneyM123/tello-code-execution-config/init/Setup guide.md

 7. From your terminal/command prompt window again, copy the automatically-generated alphanumeric password (between the 2 sets of asterisks).
 8. On the Unlock Jenkins page, paste this password into the Administrator password field and click Continue.
-9. Go to 'Manage Jenkins' to auto update Jenkins and check the auto-restart box
+9. Go to 'Manage Jenkins' to update Jenkins to a newer version and check the auto-restart box
 10. Go to 'Manage Jenkins' -> 'Manage plugins' -> 'Available' search for the 'Role-based Authorization Strategy'
 11. Check the box in the row of the plugin and click the button 'Download now and install after restart'
-12.
+12. After the restart, go to 'Manage Jenkins' -> 'Manage and Assign Roles' -> 'Manage Roles'
+13. Add a new role named 'anonymous' and assign 'global' -> 'read', 'job' -> 'read' and 'view' -> 'read'
+14. Now restart Jenkins, to do this go to the following url: [host]:8080/restart
-13. Go to 'New Item' and create a pipeline project
+15. Go to 'New Item' and create a pipeline project
-14. Go the the configuration panel of the pipeline
+16. Go the the configuration panel of the pipeline
-15. Go to the pipeline tab and change the definition to 'Pipeline script from SCM'
+17. Go to the pipeline tab and change the definition to 'Pipeline script from SCM'
-16. Fill in the URL of this private repository
+18. Fill in the URL of this private repository
-17. TODO: ....
+19. TODO: ....

 # PS: Running a python container with .py file
 ```docker run -it --rm --detach --priviliged --network jenkins --name tello-code-exe --volume jenkins-data:/var/jenkins_home -w /var/jenkins_home/tello-code-exe python:3 python ready-files/group_10.py```